Loganmurrie/Programming-Languages-Final/README.md

+#WELCOME TO
-WELCOME TO TOM CLANCY'S SEIGE CODE :
+#TOM CLANCY'S SEIGE CODE

 **Siege Code** is a custom stack-based interpreted language built using the names of operators from *Tom Clancy's Rainbow Six Siege*.
 It reads `.txt` files that contain only operator names and interprets them as commands, modes, and data instructions.